madeddie/homelab/README.md

 ## software

-[- Talos linux k8s cluster, 3 controller nodes that are also worker nodes on the 1L HP EliteDesks
+- Talos linux k8s cluster, 3 controller nodes that are also worker nodes on the 1L HP EliteDesks
+  - Argo CD
+  - local-path-provisioner
+  - MetalLB
+  - Traefik

 - Proxmox on the Beelink S12, running:
     - VM with Debian Bookworm with docker-compose running:
       - [Alertmanager](https://prometheus.io/docs/alerting/latest/alertmanager/)